miohtama/ztanesh/README.rst

 *Colorize terminal tabs automatically based on which server you are logged in.
 No need to preconfigure servers - the color is calculated from the hostname*

+Tested on

+* Ubuntu

+* Debian

+* Gentoo Linux

+* OSX

+... other *NIX favors will most likely to work.
+Please report your findings.

 Features
 ------------

-* Automatic update mechanism via git to multiple machines

-* Colorize terminal tabs based on which server you are connected (iterm2)
+* **Colorize** terminal tabs based on which server you are connected (iTerm2, KDE)

-* No need to type ``cd``: just type in the directory name on the command prompt to enter into it.
+* **No need for cd**: just type in the directory name on the command prompt to enter into it.
 Cdable environment variables for fast navigation.

 * Forward- and backward moving in directories stack using alt+left/right arrows.

-* Double-tap TAB for autocompletion with arrow navigation.
+* Double-tap TAB for **autocompletion menu with arrow navigation**.
 Type ./ [TAB] to start file explorer in the current folder.
 Press space to advance the next folder.
   Press backspace to undo the selection.

-* Default settings should give you the best of the world autocomplete features of ZSH (including features such as remote autocompletion support for ``scp``, ``svn``)
+* **Autocompletion for remote server commands** like *svn*, *scp*

-* Readable prompt: bold text by default, timestamps, python virtualenv detection, etc.
+* **Improved prompt readability**: bold text by default, timestamps, user, server name and smart current working directory indicator

-* Install scripts sets up GNU userland coloring functions, even on OSX

-* Special ``ls`` with additional coloring to enhance readabilility - users and groups colorized; filesizes colorized in groups of 3
+* Turn on colored output for tools like *less* and *grep*

+* **Improved *ls* output colors**

+* Settings files are preprocessed by ``comprc`` command for very fast shell start-up

 * Global and local .rc settings files.
 Global settings files shared via Github or any private git repo (just fork it if needed ;)

-* Settings files are preprocessed by ``comprc`` command for very fast shell start-up

-* Dircolors maintained for the latest trends (new source code files, new file formats)

-* Mouse support on command line courtesy of Stephane Chazelas (mouse.zsh); press alt-m (meta-m) to toggle mouse mode and position cursor on command line with a simple click.
+* Mouse support on command line; press alt-m (meta-m) to toggle mouse mode and position cursor on command line with a simple click.

-* OSX and Ubuntu/Debian tested
+* Automatic update mechanism via git to multiple machines

 * Over ten years of running in production experience